 The Lake Region, Chile

 This region, located in southern Chile, is a natural paradise waiting to be explored.
-The Lake District is a destination that combines breathtaking landscapes with rich cultural traditions.
+The Lake District is a destination that combines breathtaking landscapes with a range of active outdoor experiences.
 Here, crystal-clear lakes blend with majestic volcanoes and lush forests.
-Attractions like Vicente Pérez Rosales National Park and Lake Llanquihue will leave you speechless.

 Puerto Varas